Paragraphs

 This is another paragraph.

-> [!note] Multiple blank spaces
+> [!tip]- Multiple blank spaces

-> Multiple adjacent blank spaces in and between paragraphs collapse to a single space when displaying a note in [[Editing and previewing Markdown#Editor views|Reading view]] and on [[Introduction to Obsidian Publish|Obsidian Publish]] sites.
+> Multiple adjacent blank spaces within and between paragraphs collapse into a single space when displayed in [[Views and editing mode#Reading view|Reading view]] or on [[Introduction to Obsidian Publish|Obsidian Publish]] sites.

 >